-2.5- Attendance

-Bronze, Silver & Gold Certificates are presented on an annual basis to students for 98, 99 and 100% attendance respectively over the year.
-A separate award is given to students who have had 100% attendance over a 4 year period.
+There are various attendance rewards including the 5-day streak where students are entered into a draw following 5 consecutive days of full attendance.
+Text messages are sent home to share the good news and celebrate the impact that good attendance has on young people's life chances.
+Certificates are presented on an annual basis to students for 100% attendance respectively over the year.
+A separate award is given to students who have had 100% attendance over a 5-year period.